-On-programme (typically, 36 months) Training to develop the knowledge, skills and behaviours of the occupational standard.
-Compiling a portfolio of evidence.
+On-programme (typically, 36 months) The apprentice must complete the training to develop the knowledge, skills and behaviours of the occupational standard.
+The apprentice must complete the training towards English and maths qualifications in line with the apprenticeship funding rules.
+The apprentice must compile a portfolio of evidence.
 End-point assessment gateway Employer is satisfied the Apprentice is consistently working at, or above, the level of the occupational standard.
-English and mathematics Level 2 achieved.
-For those with an education, health and care plan or a legacy statement, the apprenticeship's English and mathematics minimum requirement is Entry Level 3.
-British Sign Language (BSL) qualifications are an alternative to English qualifications for those who have BSL as their primary language.
+The apprentice must have achieved English and maths qualifications in line with the apprenticeship funding rules.
 Apprentices must have completed: A portfolio of evidence that covers the knowledge, skills and behaviours mapped to the Professional discussion, evidencing work in all seasons of the year, submitted at the Gateway to the EPAO.
 A project that requires the Apprentice to develop and/or review a Golf Course Policy Document that evidences the knowledge, skills and behaviours to be assessed during the Presentation with questions and answers.
-End-point assessment Assessment method 1: Multiple choice test (typically 3 months) With the following grades: · Fail · Pass · Distinction Assessment method 2: Professional discussion carried out during a golf course walk underpinned by a portfolio of evidence With the following grades: · Fail · Pass · Distinction Assessment method 3: Presentation with questions and answers
+End-point assessment (typically 3 months) Assessment method 1: Multiple choice test With the following grades: Fail Pass Distinction Assessment method 2: Professional discussion carried out during a golf course walk underpinned by a portfolio of evidence With the following grades: Fail Pass Distinction

-With the following grades: Fail Pass Distinction Overall EPA With the following grades: Fail Pass Merit Distinction Professional recognition Aligns with recognition by: British & International Golf Greenkeepers Association (BIGGA)
+Assessment method 3: Presentation with questions and answers With the following grades: · Fail · Pass · Distinction Overall EPA With the following grades: · Fail · Pass · Merit · Distinction Professional recognition Aligns with recognition by: British & International Golf Greenkeepers Association (BIGGA)